 Will my mobile phone work in Iceland?

 - Mobile phones in Iceland use the European GSM system.
 Some North American cell phones won't work but you can rent phones in Iceland.
 The country code for Iceland from overseas is +354.
 There are no area codes in Iceland.
-Here are few company´s the provide cell phone coverage in Iceland: Síminn - Nova - Vodafone.
+Here are few company´s that provide cell phone coverage in Iceland: Síminn - Nova - Vodafone.

 What about Internet access?